fmenti/life_td/data_generation/docs/source/architecture.rst

 Data Model
 ----------

 We used the Unified Modeling Language (UML) to create our data model.
 Each table in the database is represented as a box called a class.
-The columns of the table are called attributes.
+The columns of the table are represented by attributes.
+A relation between two tables is represented by a line.

+TBD: add small example data model from book beginning database design.

 .. image:: classdiagramexplanation.png